 The risks for rhinoplasty-complications can be reduced with increasing experience.
 A prerequisite is continuing education and an earnest distinction between complication and mistake.
-Dr Bart van de Ven has build up a decent experience with noses during his carrier.
+Dr Bart van de Ven has built up a decent experience with noses during his career.
 To help the healing process he developed a device called ‘nose moulder’ that drastically decreases some of the aesthetic complications after rhinoplasty.
 Because of the real pressure possible with this splint less fluid collection between skin and underlying tissue is the result.
 Fluid can be replaced by the body by scar tissue, compromising the aesthetic result.
 The real pressure also gives a real fixation of the bone cuts.
 This results in significant straighter noses.

 FAQs after nose feminization rhinoplasty